 Departments & Organizations

-From a purely clinical perspective, my interests are in clinical chemistry methods, general coagulation testing and flow cytometry for hematologic disease.
+From a purely clinical perspective, my interests are in instrumentation, pathology informatics, general coagulation testing, and flow cytometry for hematologic disease.

 Education & Training